Background

 Third Party, Fire and Theft

 This mid-tier option adds protection if your van is stolen or damaged by fire, while maintaining third-party coverage.
-It offers more security than basic third party cover without the full cost of comprehensive van insurance, making it popular among drivers of older vans with lower replacement values.
+It's popular among drivers of older vans with lower replacement values where the cost of comprehensive cover may not be justified.

 Comprehensive Van Insurance